HewlettPackard/shs-docs/docs/portal/developer-portal/troubleshoot/net_diags/net_diags_cxibwcheck.md

 impact on performance of other applications is low.

-Bi-directional RMDA write bandwidth is measured using the CXI diagnostic cxi\_write\_bw.
+Bi-directional RMDA write bandwidth is measured using the CXI diagnostic `cxi_write_bw`.
 For more information about this diagnostic, see CXI Diagnostics and Utilities documentation.
 Bandwidth is measured from each NIC to its connected switch and then back to itself.